imwaitingnow/CPL/README.md

 # CPL

-im trying to get the apk to be build using android studio
+im trying to get the apk to build using android studio